 Thermae Bath Spa – 29 min walk

 While attempting to take a dip in the famous Roman Baths is unlikely to go down well, you can enjoy an even more relaxing soak at the Thermae Bath Spa.
-There’s a wellness suite offer a range of spa treatments, and a café, and the indoor Minerva Bath offers the chance to bathe in naturally warm, mineral-rich waters.
+There’s a wellness suite offering a range of spa treatments, and a café, and the indoor Minerva Bath offers the chance to bathe in naturally warm, mineral-rich waters.
 Perhaps the ultimate treat is the open-air rooftop pool which comes with views of the city’s beautiful buildings.

 Theatre Royal – 30 min walk